SymfonyCasts/symfony-ux/sfcasts/turbo/modal-redirect.md

 want, but it's sort of doesn't matter because what we really want to do is a big custom, when the form summits successfully, we want to close the modal to do this.
-Maybe we can leverage an event from turbo, like detect if the form was successful and then close the model in the country, any modal form controller, add a connect method.
+Maybe we can leverage an event from turbo, like detect if the form was successful and then close the model in the country, any `modal-form_controller.js`, add a `connect()` method.
 We're actually going to listen to a turbo event from right here.
-Now, until now we've been listened to all of our turbo events inside of assets, turbo, turbo helper dot JS.
-And the reason we've been doing that is that all of these terminal, all this turbo code we've been adding is really global to our page red in global behaviors to our page.
+Now, until now we've been listened to all of our turbo events inside of `assets/turbo/turbo-helper.js` And the reason we've been doing that is that all of these terminal, all this turbo code we've been adding is really global to our page red in global behaviors to our page.
 But in this case, we want to, uh, do something custom just inside this controller.

-So check this out, say this di element, that add event listener, I'm going to listen to an event called turbo colon submit dash and past us and event, uh, an air function with any of that argument.
+So check this out, say `this.element.addEventListener()`, I'm going to listen to an event called `turbo:submit-end`  event, uh, an arrow function with an `event` argument.
 Now earlier in listened to a turbo submit certain event.
-Now we're listening to turbo submit end, which happens after the summit finishes once console that log event.
+Now we're listening to `turbo:submit-end`, which happens after the summit finishes once `console.log(event)`.
 Now you're probably noticing one other difference between this event and the other events until now we've been listening to everything on and document.
-Now most terrible events are dispatched directly on document, but the form ones like turbo submit, start and turbo submit and are actually dispatched on the form object themselves.
+Now most terrible events are dispatched directly on document, but the form ones like `turbo:submit-start` and `turbo:submit-end` are actually dispatched on the form object themselves.
 And then they bubble up.
-So by adding an event listener just to this.element, I'm only going to be listening to a turbo submit events that happen is side of that, this controller, which is kind of nice.
+So by adding an event listener just to `this.element`, I'm only going to be listening to a turbo submit events that happen is side of that, this controller, which is kind of nice.

-[inaudible]

 All right.
 So let's go over, refresh the page, open the model and just submit Jan, check the console universal there's our event.
 I'll check out some information here.
-So like other things there's a detailed key with a form submission on it, but there is also a success key set to false.
+So like other things there's a detailed key with a form submission on it, but there is also a `success` key set to `false`.
 That would be true if this way successful form summit.
 So that's really cool because we can use that to know if the summit was successful and it closed the modal.

-So it's as easy as if
+So it's as easy as if `event.detail.success`.
+Then we can say `this.modal.hide()`.

-Event that detail dot success.
-Then we can say this, that modal that hi.
 Yeah.

 Pretty cool.
 Sorry, refresh,

 Add some details and answered and got it.
 We're awesome.
-I'm going to complicate things a little bit because I really want us to understand the how to get the most out of France had ever would you brought an admin controller as we just talked about this redirects to the product index adamant product index page.
+I'm going to complicate things a little bit because I really want us to understand the how to get the most out of France had ever would you `ProductAdminController` as we just talked about this redirects to the `product_admin_index` page.
 Let's pretend that for some reason, we want to redirect this to the reviews page for the new product.
-So that's a app product reviews, and then we can pass the ID to the new ID product era and get ID.
+So that's a `app_product_reviews`, and then we can pass the `id` to the new ID `$product->getId()`.
 This change won't apply to our model.
 You think about right now, once the model is successful, we're simply closing the modal

 And staying on the page

 And we're completely ignoring the frame.
-So this new redirected would only affect us if we want directly to the /new page and submitted the form outside of a frame.
+So this new redirected would only affect us if we want directly to the `/new` page and submitted the form outside of a frame.
 So since this won't affect us, it shouldn't cause any issues.
 I'll refresh.
-We opened the modal, put some details and he'd say, oh, the modal did close, but ice and air in the console response has no matching terminal frame ID = product info element.
+We opened the modal, put some details and he'd say, oh, the modal did close, but ice and air in the console response has no matching `<turbo-frame id="product-info">` element.
 Ah, the problem is that the turbo frame it's still followed the redirect to the product review page.
-And then it looked for a turbo frame with ID Eagles, probably invoke on that page, which it doesn't have.
+And then it looked for a `<turbo-frame>` with ID Eagles, probably invoke on that page, which it doesn't have.
 Okay.
 So what we really want to do is just close the modal and tell turbo to not the redirect and just stop doing anything with the frame.
-Unfortunately, the turbo submit and submit end event is too late to tell turbo to do that.
+Unfortunately, the `turbo:submit-end` event is too late to tell turbo to do that.

-[inaudible]

 Can, we could ignore this air showing up here or even hack an empty turbo frame onto that page, but let's fix this properly.
 All right.
 So here are the order of events that are happening with turbo behind the saints.
-First turbo dispatches turbo, before fetch request, then turbo submit, start, and then turbo before federal response and finally turbo summit end.
+First turbo dispatches `turbo:before-fetch-request` then `turbo:submit-start`, and then `turbo:before-fetch-response` and finally `turbo:summit-end`.
 And then the frame is rendered.
 So wait a second.

 Why did, why is

-Submit and too late, then this happens before the frame is rendered.
+`submit-end` too late, then this happens before the frame is rendered.
 So can't we tell turbo to not run to the frame.
 The answer is maybe we should be able to, but turbo doesn't make that possible.
 There's no way to cancel the rendering of the frame from this event, but we can do it from one of those earlier events.
 So there is a plan